jsh/prime-power-sets/INSTALL.md

 if x > 1 # an important possibility
 ```

 does not change program behavior.
-No unit test can detect such misteaks.
+Sadly, no unit test can detect such mistakes.

 In contrast, this typo
 ```